rabi/heat-kubernetes/README.md

 configured `docker.service` unit.

-You can enable the VXLAN backend for flannel by setting the "flannel_use_vxlan" parameter to "true", but I have run into kernel crashes using that backend with CentOS 7.
+You can enable the VXLAN backend for flannel by setting the "flannel_backend" parameter to "vxlan", but I have run into kernel crashes using that backend with CentOS 7.
 It seems to work fine with Fedora 21.